jnmaloof/TomatoInternsBioinf/TIDifferentialExpreesion.md

 You may want to press on the "zoom" button to see the plot more clearly

 ### Import reads into edgeR
-Remember that the ultimate goal is to find genes that are differntially expressed in different temperatures and/or in different species.
+Remember that the ultimate goal is to find genes that are differentially expressed in different temperatures and/or in different species.
 To do this we will us an R package called edgeR.
 If you want to learn more about edgeR at some other time, see the users guide at http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf

 We need to define some variables to describe the experiment and what is in each column of data.
 This can be retrieved from the column names